pingcap/docs-dm/en/maintain-dm-using-tiup.md

 tiup dm scale-in <cluster-name> -N <node-id>
 ```

-To use this command, you need to specify at least two flags: the cluster name and the node ID.
+To use this command, you need to specify at least two arguments: the cluster name and the node ID.
 The node ID can be obtained by using the `tiup dm display` command in the previous section.

 For example, to scale in the DM-worker node on `172.16.5.140`, run the following command: